 Last weekend, Kathryn and I decided to take a break from our usual summer routine of doing absolutely nothing in the sweltering Phoenix heat.
 Instead, we made a day trip to the slightly cooler Payson area to do some hiking along Horton Creek, just under the Mogollon Rim in Tonto National Forest.
-Hiking at Horton Creek near Payson
+Continue reading Hiking along Horton Creek Trail

 I’ve never been on a commercial flight that’s had to make a go-around, so it was fun to watch a Southwest flight do one at Phoenix Sky Harbor airport a few minutes ago.
 I’m sure it was a lot less fun for those aboard.
-Go-around at Phoenix Sky Harbor
+Continue reading Southwest go-around

 I managed to get out of bed this morning in time for an early hike before work.
 It’s one of those few beautiful weeks we see every spring in Phoenix.
 The sun is up early enough to start a hike at 5:30 am, but it’s not too hot outside.
 Today was gorgeous.
 There was no discernible wind, and yet the air was clear.
 The brown cloud that normally covers the city during the week was nowhere to be seen.

 Flight delays are an inevitable part of air travel.
 Sometimes, though, they work out in your favor.
-Flight delay at Sky Harbor
+Continue reading When a flight delay works in your favor

 Not a lot of words in this blog post.
 Just some photos from a recent hike at Shaw Butte.
 The hike was later in the morning than usual.
 The sun was bright, which put me in a black-and-white mood.
-Late morning photos from Shaw Butte
+Continue reading More photos from Shaw Butte

 During a hike last weekend at Shaw Butte, I pointed my camera south and took a picture of downtown Phoenix under a thick layer of smog.
 I converted the photo to black-and-white to bring out the detail of the buildings.
-Brown cloud choking Phoenix
+Continue reading Smog cloud over Phoenix

 Roughly halfway between Phoenix and Las Vegas is a place — I hesitate to call it a town — called Wikieup.
 It’s a perfect spot to stop for a bathroom break and a bite to eat.
-Road trip to Las Vegas
+Continue reading Halfway from Phoenix to Las Vegas: Wikieup, Arizona

 I wrote off any chance of getting out for a hike in the early morning today because I had a 9 am meeting scheduled with my team lead.
 So what did I find when I arrived at work?
 An e-mail from the team lead telling me he’ll be out sick today.
 It was a perfect 73 degrees this morning.
 An opportunity wasted.